 Be Your Program’s Best Advocate

-In the end, it comes down to this: managing partners directly puts advertisers back in the driver’s seat of their own partner marketing programs.
+In the end, it comes down to this: managing affiliates directly puts advertisers back in the driver’s seat of their own marketing partnerships.
 Advertisers then not only get to define the rules their partners play by, but gain greater transparency into how their partners are performing.

 By managing their own partners, advertisers can get a greater sense of what normal data patterns look like for their industry, season, and products.
 Advertisers are then better able to spot outliers, drill deeper into suspicious patterns, and take action to remove fraudsters — without heaps of red tape costing them money and their reputation.

-To learn more about excelling in partner marketing, download the industry’s only step-by-step guide to building a successful cross-channel partner marketing program.
+To learn more about taking your marketing partnerships to the next level, download the industry’s only step-by-step guide to building a successful cross-channel partner marketing program.